Why You Should Buy Physical Gold & Silver Bullion

-Europe - The Central European Bank continues to print money in a desperate plan to save the Euro and the economy of the European Union but as the UK's Brexit plan takes shape, the realisation that one of the EU's strongest members is closing its wallet is causing many of the remaining member states to revert to childish behaviour in the hope that the UK will pay dearly to leave.
-The collapse of the Euro is a matter of when it happens, not if.
+The Central European Bank continues to print money in a desperate plan to save the euro and the economy of the European Union but as the UK's Brexit plan takes shape, the realisation that one of the EU's strongest members is closing its wallet is causing many of the remaining member states to revert to childish behaviour in the hope that the UK will pay dearly to leave.
+The collapse of the euro is a matter of when it happens, not if.

-Netherlands - Whilst Prime Minister Ruttecampaigns to remain in power for a third term, Geert Wilders' pledges to de-Islamise the Netherlands.
-Thi destabilise one of the most free thinking and prosperous countries in Europe.
+- Netherlands - Whilst Prime Minister Ruttecampaigns to remain in power for a third term, Geert Wilders' pledges to de-Islamise the Netherlands.
+This destabilises one of the most free thinking and prosperous countries in Europe.
 It is unlikely that Wilders will succeed but if he wins a substantial number of votes, a coalition would be necessary which could trigger a Nexit referendum.

-Terrorism - The threat of terrorism makes us tense and wary.
-We shouldn't live in fear but we should be aware that cyber terrorism is more likely to affect us than physical attacks.
+The threat of terrorism makes us tense and wary.
+We shouldn't live in fear but we should be aware that cyber-terrorism is more likely to affect us than physical attacks.

 Which leads us back to why we believe you should buy physical gold and silver bullion to manage your own financial security.

-Investment gold is VAT free and offers an excellent opportunity to buy large or small amounts of gold bullion at low premiums.
 We always suggest that you watch the live gold price, do some research as to the amount of money that you want to invest and choose a product that suits your needs.
+Try and buy when prices are low or before you conclude an impending upswing of price.
 We stock a wide range of gold bullion coins and bars from major mints around the world.

 Another popular way to purchase gold is buying numismatic collectables at bullion prices.
+Please note the £1 pattern set below is not technically investment gold and as such is sold on the special scheme.
 We often have a selection of commemorative coins and coin sets which are sold at low premiums, these include: